HAMZA-NASIR-PU/daily-learning/README.md

 ## Inline, Block, and inline-block in CSS

-- No margins, width, height, have not effect on inline HTML elements.
+- No margins, width, height, have not effect on inline HTML elements. font-size have effect.

 ## Derivation of Area of Triangle